 - Enrolling in a third-party training course (like this one from Wild Code School)

 Realistically, the third option is the most realistic for the average aspiring data analyst.
 Most people simply don’t have the patience to learn everything under their own steam.
-And relatively few work for organizations that both have an existing data analytics team and offer secondments.
+And relatively few work for companies that both have an existing data analytics team and offer secondments.

 What’s more, signing up for a course gives you the chance to earn a formal certification or accreditation.